-Edward Crawford Swank was born September 13, 1980 in Omaha, Nebraska.
+Edward Crawford Swank was born September 13, 1890 in Omaha, Nebraska.
 His prolific career on the sea began in 1907 as a deckhand for the Canadian Pacific Coast Service fleet.
+Edward married Elizabeth May Thomas on June 15, 1912 in Nanaimo, BC.
 On July 27,1916 Swank received his certificate of naturalization, becoming a British Subject.
 That same year he joined the Royal Canadian Navy and served on the HMCS Malaspina and on other ships in the Atlantic.
 After serving for two years and earning certification as "Mate" in the Royal Naval Canadian Volunteer Reserve, he returned to the CPR, transferring to their Ocean Service fleet.

 Swank’s maritime career includes the following appointments: